The name Dresdner SC carries much history in German

 stops on the number 11 tram from Lennéplatz to Kongresszentrum.
 The stunning

-associated with a mosque dominated the skyline between me and the stadium.
+associated with a mosque, dominated the skyline between me and the stadium.
+Passing

 was primarily used for athletics, with a running track around the pitch.
 Open

-terracing ran round both ends and down the near side.
+terracing ran around both ends and down the near side.
 A large electric

 scoreboard adorned one end, while the other had a gap for vehicles to enter.